DiamondLightSource/httomo/docs/source/explanation/faq.rst

 .. dropdown:: How can I use a template?

-        TODO
+    Template can be used to build a process list or a pipeline of methods.
+Normally the content of a template (a YAML file) is copied to build a process list file.
+Please see :ref:`howto_process_list`.

 .. dropdown:: Can I create a template?

-	TODO
+	You can create a template manually if you want to run a method from the external software (see more on :ref:`backends_list`).

-.. dropdown:: How can I configure the multi-task pipeline?
+.. dropdown:: How can I configure a multi-task pipeline?

-	TODO
+	Please see :ref:`howto_process_list`.

 .. dropdown:: How can I run HTTomo?